EGaraldi/corecon/docs/tutorial.rst

     import corecon as crc

-If you have already installe CoReCon and wish to upgrade it to the latest version, use:
+If you have already installed CoReCon and wish to upgrade it to the latest version, use:

 .. code-block:: bash